intel-iot-devkit/intel-iot-examples-datastore/README.md

 It is a Node.js application written using [Express][].
 It uses a [Redis][] data store.

-Although this data storage app was initially developed to deploy on Microsoft Azure, since it is based on commonly used open source modules, it should be easy to deploy on many different cloud hosts.
+Although this data storage app was developed to deploy on either Microsoft Azure or IBM Bluemix, since it is based on commonly used open source modules, it should be easy to deploy on many different cloud hosts.

 [Express]: https://github.com/strongloop/express
 [Redis]: http://redis.io/